 When a proposal to create or change a crosslisting reaches the Curriculum Coordinator, an administrative record will be created in the system for the other course(s).
 The system will illuminate any additional liaison that may need to be added to the original proposal.

 Revised Policy: Curriculum Council, January 29, 2010.

-Delivery of a program to a new location requires a Category I proposal.
-See instructions for how to submit a Category I proposal.
+Delivery of a program to a new location requires a Proposal to Extend to a New Location or Modality.

-Additional Information: Category I Proposals; OUS outline for Proposal for Delivery of an Existing Program to a New Location
+Additional Information: OUS outline for Proposal for Delivery of an Existing Program to a New Location

 The review is to ensure: